Jim Lee: Praise and criticism

-In the February 1991 issue of Amazing Heroes, writer/artist Barry Windsor-Smith was being interviewed for his Wolverine story Weapon X, and touching upon the then-current X-Men comics, Windsor-Smith stated:
+In the February 1991 issue of Amazing Heroes, writer/artist Barry Windsor-Smith was being interviewed for his Wolverine story "Weapon X'", and touching upon the then-current X-Men comics, Windsor-Smith expressed a positive assessment of Lee, stating:

 "I don't particularly read the stuff either, even though there's this great new illustrator on the book named Jim Lee...He's leaps ahead of everybody else as regards new talent.
 Talk about 'rivet men!"
 He's a fabulous talent...Jim is new and astonishing.
 I don't know how old Jim is, I presume he's young, and apart from admiring his wonderful technique — even though it's a trifle overdone; it makes my stuff look like simplicity — I just love the fabulous style that he does it with.
 I wonder how he can keep that up as a monthly thing for X-Men."

 Five years later, however, after having come to regret working on the "Wildstorm Rising" crossover story arc that ran the previous year in the books of Lee's creator-owned studio, WildStorm Productions, Windsor-Smith expressed a different assessment of Lee in an interview with The Comics Journal.
 Windsor-Smith criticized the depth of the work of artists like Lee and Rob Liefeld, and those whom they influenced (whom he referred to as "the Liefelds and the Lees"), stating:

 "Your Jim Lees and all this lot, their product hasn't got anything to do with them, you know?
 There is no emotional investment...I look at Jim Lee's work, and the guy's learning how to draw.
 He has some craft to what he does...I don't think it has even crossed their minds that comic books can be a medium for intimate self-expression."

 The Comics Journal publisher Gary Groth concurred, stating, "Lee's work is obviously more technically accomplished than Liefeld's, but otherwise it's conceptually comparable."
 Windsor-Smith added that he had believed in the Image Comics' founders' exodus from Marvel Comics as an important step for creator autonomy and creator rights, and was angered when Lee and Liefeld returned to Marvel to do "Heroes Reborn".